 Dear Director of Development;

 My website, www.ashleymeyers.com, has synopses for many of my other screenplays.
-If you like my writing style but the above mentioned scripts don’t quite fit your current needs check out my website and let me know if you’d like to read any of my other scripts.
+If you like my writing style but the above mentioned script does not quite fit your current needs check out my website and let me know if you’d like to read any of my other scripts.

 Thank you for your time and consideration.
-Please let me know if you would like to read any of my scripts and I’ll get you a complete copy.
+Please let me know if you would like to read the full screenplay and I’ll get you a copy immediately.

 Ashley Scott Meyers

-If you print out your query letter for faxing or mailing use the MS Word Headers/Footers feature to add a header with your name and a footer with your complete contact information.
+If you print out your query letter or plan on using it for faxing use the MS Word Headers/Footers feature to add a header with your name and a footer with your complete contact information.

 Make sure you include contact information at the end of the letter, too, so it’s easy for the producer to either email you or call you.
-It used to be considered polite to include a self-addressed stamped postcard so that the producer could easily respond to you but I’ve phased that out over the years as it seems most people will just email you or call you to request the full script.
+Include both a phone number and email address!
+You never know what contact information a producer prefers.
+Don’t make it hard for them to contact you.
+In the old days when I sent out snail mail letters I used to include a self-addressed stamped postcard so that the producer could easily respond to me.
+I still think snail mail letters can work since very few other people are using them, but I don’t think you would need to include a self-addressed postcard as it seems most people will just email you or call you to request the full script.

 Things you should avoid: